RhetTbull/osxphotos/README.md

                                   geolocation info
   --no-place                      Search for photos with no associated place
-                                  name info (no reverse geolocation info) --uti UTI                       Search for photos whose uniform type identifier (UTI) matches UTI -i, --ignore-case               Case insensitive search for title, description, or place.
-Does not apply to keyword, person, or album.
+                                  name info (no reverse geolocation info) --label LABEL                   Search for photos with image classification label LABEL (Photos 5 only).
+If more than one label, treated as "OR", e.g. find photos matching any label --uti UTI                       Search for photos whose uniform type identifier (UTI) matches UTI -i, --ignore-case               Case insensitive search for title, description, place, keyword, person, or
+                                  album.
   --edited                        Search for photos that have been edited.
   --external-edit                 Search for photos edited in external editor.
   --favorite                      Search for photos marked favorite.